agnesoft/agdb/docs/queries.md

 QueryBuilder::search().from(1).offset(10).limit(5).query();
 ```

+</td></tr></table>

+There is only a single search query that provides the ability to search the graph or indexes.
+When searching the graph it examines connected elements and their properties.
+While it is possible to construct the search queries manually, specifying conditions manually in particular can be excessively difficult and therefore **using the builder pattern is recommended**.
+The default search algorithm is `breadth first` however you can choose to use `depth first`.
+For path search the `A*` algorithm is used.
+For searching an index the algorithm is `index`.

 If the index search is done the graph traversal is skipped entirely as are most of the parameters including like limit, offset, ordering and conditions.

 The graph search query is made up of the `origin` and `destination` of the search and the algorithm.
 Specifying only `origin` (from) will result in a search along `from->to` edges.
 Specifying only `destination` (to) will result in the reverse search along the `to<-from` edges.
 When both `origin` and `destination` are specified the search algorithm becomes a path search and the algorithm used will be `A*`.
 Optionally you can specify a `limit` (0 = unlimited) and `offset` (0 = no offset) to the returned list of graph element ids.
 If specified (!= 0) the `origin` and the `destination` must exist in the database, otherwise an error will be returned.
 The elements can be optionally ordered with `order_by` list of keys allowing ascending/descending ordering based on multiple properties.